cp /sys/i386/conf/GENERIC /sys/i386/conf/GOKU

 # vi /sys/i386/conf/GOKU

-option AUDIT
+added:option AUDIT

-Then built my new kernel:
+Then built my new kernel:# cd /usr/src

-# make buildkernel KERNCONF=GOKU
+# make buildkernel KERNCONF=GOKU# male installkernel KERNCONF=GOKU

 # reboot